-Payments can be made in many ways; see emilygriffith.edu for details.
-Personal checks are not accepted for services such as testing.
-Students receiving third-party funding, like agency or employer-sponsored funding, must provide an authorization from the third party to Treasury at the time of registration.
+Payments can be made in many ways; see emilygriffith.edu/payment for details.
+Students receiving third-party funding, like agency or employer-sponsored funding, must provide an authorization from the third party to the Treasury at the time of registration.
 Monthly payment plans are available.